trmb-vast/vast-api-scripts/README.md

 Note: in the example above, we map /graphite/data on the local host to store the conf files.
 You need to create those directories/filesystems and have enough space to house the data collected.

-echo Read up on how to change the storage_schemas.conf echo set it up like this for high resolution for 24hrs and 1m for 90 days..
-After that is gone..
-Change to your pref.
+Read up on how to change the **storage_schemas.conf**. set it up like shown below for high resolution for 24hrs and 1m for 90 days.

 ```
 grep vast /graphite/configs/storage-schemas.conf >/dev/null 2>&1 \